Zoggs: History

 In 2010 Zoggs launched their Predator Flex goggles with 4 Flexpoint™ Technology on the nose bridge which is claimed to enhance frame flexibility, giving a customised fit.
 They also became the first to market with their Positive Drive Fins, a swimming fin designed for use in all four strokes.
-2011 saw some great achievements for Zoggs as they introduced their Swimfree™ Floatsuit, a patented technology with inflatable buoyancy, which can be reduced as the child’s confidence in the water grows.
+2011 saw some great achievements for Zoggs as they introduced their Swimfree™ Floatsuit, a patented technology with inflatable buoyancy, which can be reduced as the child's confidence in the water grows.
 Zoggs also launched Air Cushion Technology into their frames, which is claimed to give an almost not there feeling to their goggles, with silicone gaskets containing air pockets for a customised fit and no more marking around the eyes from wearing goggles.
 Zoggs also introduced Polarized lenses to their Predator Flex and Predator frames.

 In 2012 Zoggs introduced Easy Inflate Valves to their range of inflatables, which claim to make inflatable products easier and quicker to inflate and deflate.
 2013 saw another world first for Zoggs, as they became the first brand to use photo-chromatic lenses in their goggles, a lens that adjusts to changing light conditions, providing clear lenses in low level light and tinted lenses in bright conditions.
 They also experimented with lenses on junior goggles and added hologram lenses to the range with their Sea Demon goggles.
 In 2014 they developed their Polarized lenses to create the Predator Flex Polarized Ultra goggle, Italian made polarized lenses designed to repel blue light and are claimed to give even clearer vision whilst swimming outdoors.

 In 2015, Zoggs launched Predator Flex Titanium Reactor Goggles, building on the previous features of the Predator and Predator Flex.
 Titanium Reactor Goggles feature photo-chromatic lenses that react according to light conditions and polarization to reduce glare.
 Adam Walker, the first Briton to swim the Ocean's Seven - the 7 toughest oceans in the world, wore Predator Flex Titanium Reactor Goggles on his 7th and final swim from Ireland to Scotland a swim that lasted 10 hours 45 minutes.

 In 2016, Zoggs continued to introduce new frame technology to their range of goggles, offering Tri Power Vision goggles which feature liquid silicone gaskets, a lightweight contoured frame and optical grade polycarbonate lenses.
 2017 saw the introduction of a new frame for their iconic Predator goggles, featuring Ultra-Fit gaskets which are 15% lighter and more streamlined than the previous model.

 In 2018, Zoggs Fogbuster Anti-Fog & Lens Cleaner was recalled due to “temporary discomfort and short term eye damage” possibly caused by acetaldehyde and propionaldehyde.
 Notices on government websites and at retailers were considered by some as inadequate and that Zoggs should have notified all swimming pools in Australia.
 In 2019, Zoggs apologised to Darren Lydeamore, a Queensland swimmer, who suffered pain and damage to his eyes after applying the recalled anti-fog gel to the inside of his goggles.

-In 2020, The sports apparel group Head has bought Zoggs.
+In 2020, the sports apparel group Head bought Zoggs.